 Need a locksmith’s help in opening and changing your letterbox lock?
 Contrary to popular belief, letterbox lock replacement is done by locksmiths, not the HDB or town councils.

-Understanding the needs of our customers, we have three choices for our customers to choose from: the Ocean brand, REAL brand and the keyless number lock.
+Understanding the needs of our customers, we have two choices for our customers to choose from: the Ocean brand and the REAL brand locks.

 IC verification procedure

 Before we open and change the letterbox lock, we will first verify that the unit belongs to the customer for security reasons.
 Only after verification, will we then proceed with the opening and changing of the letterbox lock.
 During this process, we will not take down your IC details, or retain your IC.